Art is everywhere, which could pose a problem if you want someone to notice yours.

 Thank God for the internet then, right?

 In this blog/guide, we will show you how to sell art online and how to collect payments for your artwork.
-It’s not that difficult to sell art, as much as it is to get it noticed by your target audience.
+It’s not as difficult to sell art, as much as it is to get it noticed by your target audience.

 So, let’s get started.

-Selling art in India – How to get started online
+Selling art online: How to get started

 Here’s how you can get started: